singhrama/Tumor_Identification_Using_CNN/README.md

 The dataset was aquiered from the web and contains 150 samples of different brain images.
 Training set contains 120 images and test set contains 30 images (aspect ratio of 80:20).
 The dataset is very poor in size and resolution and was hand cropped.

-Brains with Tumer
+* Brains with Tumor
 ![picture alt](https://github.com/amitsason/brain_MRI_CNN/blob/master/readme%20images/tumorExmple.JPG)

-Brains without Tumer
+* Brains without Tumor
 ![picture alt](https://github.com/amitsason/brain_MRI_CNN/blob/master/readme%20images/normalExample.JPG)